 - The town should encourage the preservation of agricultural lands and the farmer's right to farm.
-Areas that have been designated as farmland preservation areas within the town are shown on Map 3.20 found in Chapter 3 of Volume I: County Plan.
+Areas that have been designated as farmland preservation areas within the town are shown on Map 3.24 found in Chapter 3 of Volume I: County Plan.
 The town should verify the location of development proposals in relation to areas designated for farmland preservation when reviewing development proposals in the area illustrated as agriculture/woodlands on the town's 20-Year General Plan Design.

 - If residential development is permitted in these areas, low density development should be considered.
 Future development in these areas should be done in a fashion which is least impactful to the natural environment and ensures fragmentation of quality open space does not occur. - Where appropriate, encourage new development techniques and programs which will preserve as much farmland as possible.
-Utilize various development techniques such as conservation/cluster subdivisions to help protect the productive farmlands and open spaces. - It is important for prime agriculture lands to continue to be under the best management practices for agricultural activities.
-Inappropriate agricultural practices can have an adverse impact on the quality of surface water and groundwater unless properly managed. - Adequate buffers are encouraged between farming and future non-farming operations in these areas in order to lessen conflict between land uses. - Large-scale farming operations are recommended to be located in areas of the town that avoid environmental corridors and surface water features. - Town officials are recommended to work with Oconto County to address the issue of large-scale farming operations.
+The utilization of various development techniques such as conservation by design subdivisions help preserve farmland. - The promotion of best management practices for agricultural activities will help maintain these valuable agriculture lands from development and natural degradation.
+Inappropriate agricultural practices can have an adverse impact on the productivity of the soil as well as the quality of surface water and groundwater unless properly managed. - The integration of natural and/or man-made buffers are encouraged between farming and future non-farming operations in order to lessen conflict between land uses. - Large-scale farming operations are recommended to be located in areas of the town that avoid environmental corridors and surface water features. - Town officials are recommended to work with Oconto County to address the siting of large-scale farming operations.